bbglab/oncodrivefml/docs/source/workflow.rst

 Workflow
 --------

-1. The first thing that is done by OncodriveFML is loading the configuration and creating the output folder if it does not exist.
+1. The first thing that is done by OncodriveFML is to load the configuration file and to create the output folder if it does not exist.

    .. note::